 How to Make Cinnamon Sugar

-• Mix: Use a spoon or small whisk to stir until the mixture is combined.
-There should be no streaks of brown or white.
+2. Mix: Stir with a fork or small whisk until evenly combined.
+You’ll know it’s ready when there are no more streaks of brown or white.

-• Store: Then pour the mix into a glass jar and seal with a lid.
+3. Store: Pour the mix into a glass jar or empty spice shaker and seal with a lid.

 • Other sugar: Although granulated sugar is more commonly used, you can try it with brown sugar.